 de minimis contracts and how they are identified on the system,

-additional premiums, how they are dealt with, especially in relation to the *de minimis *ESC,
+additional premiums, how they are dealt with, especially in relation to the ESC,

-return premiums, how they are dealt with, especially in relation to the *de minimis *ESC.
+return premiums, how they are dealt with, especially in relation to the ESC.

 It is almost certain that where an insurer is also registered for VAT, the premium system will be significant in calculating the output figures for partial exemption purposes.